ward/run/_drafts/2023-04-16-rotterdam-marathon.md

 Lower side of the belly felt sore.
 Legs more sore than they had been in a while.
 Nothing worrying, just racing shenanigans.
 The night of Friday to Saturday, things went to shit.
 Literally.
-I had a stomach bug, flu, whatever you want to call it and everything had to go.
+I had a stomach bug, flu, whatever you want to call it, and everything had to go.
 I forced some puking to hopefully resolve the situation, but kept on feeling bad.
 Saturday I quickly decided to not go for my planned long run.
 [Fool me once][20kbxl-sickly], don't get fooled again, and all that.
 The non-literal runs continued, I had zero appetite, and whatever I did have seemed to go straight through.
 I thought I'd suffer for a day, but no, it continued for days on end.
 I lost Sunday too.
 Just 64 km for the week.

 _Week 4_.
 I continued being sick and lost another three days of running.
 Five days down the shitter.
-I lost 4 kg in the process and I do not have much to lose.
+I lost 4 kg in the process and I do not have many to lose.
 When I finally seemed past it, I dared to try running again.
 My body had taken a beating though, everything felt like a lot of effort, I still needed to regain all the energy I had lost barely eating for days.
 Rest of the week was